Third Person (film): Release

 The first international trailer of the film was released on 15 April 2014, followed by a domestic poster the following day.
 The first US trailer was released on 18 April.
 The film was released in the United States on 20 June 2014.

 Reception

 Box office

-Third Person had a limited release on June 20, 2014 and grossed $1,021,398 million in the United States and Canada and $1,603,363 million in other territories for a worldwide total of $2,624,761.
+Third Person had a limited release on June 20, 2014, and grossed $1,021,398 in the United States and Canada and $1,603,363 in other territories with a total of $2,624,761 worldwide.

 Critical response

 Third Person received negative reviews from critics.
-The film has a 25% approval rating on the review aggregator website Rotten Tomatoes, based on 107 reviews with an average rating of 4.50/10, with the consensus: "Third Person finds writer-director Paul Haggis working with a stellar cast and a worthy premise; unfortunately, he fails to fashion a consistently compelling movie out of the intriguing ingredients at his disposal."
+The film has a 26% approval rating on the review aggregator website Rotten Tomatoes, based on 105 reviews with an average rating of 4.50/10, with the consensus: "Third Person finds writer-director Paul Haggis working with a stellar cast and a worthy premise; unfortunately, he fails to fashion a consistently compelling movie out of the intriguing ingredients at his disposal."
 Metacritic gave the film a rating of 38/100, based on 33 reviews.